2021 Dutch Grand Prix

-The 2021 Dutch Grand Prix (officially known as the Formula 1 Heineken Dutch Grand Prix 2021) was a Formula One motor race held on 5 September 2021 at the Circuit Zandvoort.
+The 2021 Dutch Grand Prix (officially known as the Formula 1 Heineken Dutch Grand Prix 2021) was a Formula One motor race held on 5 September 2021 at Circuit Zandvoort.
 It was the thirteenth round of the 2021 Formula One World Championship and the first Dutch Grand Prix to take place since 1985.
-The race was won by Max Verstappen – prior to him, no Dutch driver had won their home race.
+The race was won by Max Verstappen – prior to him, no Dutch driver had won or gone to the podium at their home race.

 Background

-The event, which was held over the weekend of 3–5 September at the Circuit Zandvoort, was the thirteenth round of the 2021 World Championship.
+The event, which was held over the weekend of 3–5 September at Circuit Zandvoort, was the thirteenth round of the 2021 World Championship.
 The race took place one week after the Belgian Grand Prix and precedes the Italian Grand Prix.
 The race was also championship contender, Max Verstappen's home Grand Prix.